Dobro: History

 The roots of the Dobro story can be traced to the 1920s when Slovak immigrant John Dopyera, instrument repairman and inventor, and musician George Beauchamp were searching for more volume for Beauchamp's guitars.
 Dopyera built an ampliphonic (or "resonator") for Beauchamp, which was patented in December 1929.
 In mid-1929, Dopyera left the National String Instrument Corporation to start the Dobro Manufacturing Company along with his brothers Rudy and Ed, and Vic Smith.
-National continued operating under Beauchamp, Barth et al. Dobro is both a contraction of 'Dopyera brothers' and a word meaning 'good' in their native Slovak, but also in many other Slavic languages.
+National continued operating under Beauchamp, Barth et al. Dobro is both a contraction of 'Dopyera brothers' and a word meaning 'good' in their native Slovak and in many other Slavic languages.
 An early company motto was "Dobro means good in any language."
 In 1930, the Dobro company name was changed to Dobro Corporation, Ltd., with additional capital provided by Louis and Robert Dopyera.
 Dobro was, during this period, a competitor of National.

 The Dobro was the third resonator guitar design by Dopyera, but the second to enter production.
 Unlike his earlier tricone design, which had three ganged inward-facing resonator cones, the Dobro had a single outward-facing cone, with its concave surface facing up.
 The Dobro company described this as a bowl-shaped resonator.

 The Dobro was louder than the tricone and cheaper to produce.
 In Dopyera's opinion, the cost of manufacture had priced the resonator guitar beyond the reach of many players.
 His failure to convince his fellow directors at National String Instrument Corporation to produce a single-cone version was a motivating factor for leaving.

 Since National had applied for a patent on an inward-facing single cone (US patent 1808756), Dopyera developed a design that reversed its direction: the guitar's bridge rested on an eight-legged cast aluminum spider sitting on the perimeter of the cone (US patent 1896484), rather than on the apex of the cone as it did in the National design.